jayco/test-upload/README.md

 # test-upload
-Thes most Amazings repo in the worlds
+Thes most Amazing repo in the worlds